 Then in April all work was finally completed and we officially closed our Little Sutton office.
 We were sad to leave the village but have continued to support the Churches, and community groups within the area and will carry on doing so.
-David and I being in the same office means that we are able to manage the day to day tasks together – enabling as much time as possible to be free for families to be able to walk through our door, to a warm welcome, with no doubt they will be given time and service they deserve.
+With all of our team being in the same office means that we are able to manage the day to day tasks quicker – enabling as much time as possible to be free for families to be able to walk through our door, to a warm welcome, with no doubt they will be given time and service they deserve.
 Where we can do what we do best, which is to help in whatever way we can, advise and provide lasting support to each and every person we care for.

 Buckley Memorials also moved in next door, this makes it so much easier for clients to receive a full service, from the first call to the final placing of memorial stones.
 It is nice to have the show room close by, clients have really appreciated being able to pop in and see the quality, and workman ship that goes into the memorials.

 We have as always been working in the background for some local charities, or biggest event this year was the Hospice of the Good Shepherd 5K Colour Run.
 We sponsored the run and provided the t-shirts.
 We donated £2500, most of the Anderson team took part in the race, raising their own individual sponsorship too.
-All had a very messy day, powdered paint covered everyone and it took David a good few showers to get it out of his hair.
+All had a very messy day, powdered paint covered everyone.

 We also sponsored a charity called Rocky’s feet.
 This is a charity set up by a lady, who lost her son.
 It is in place to help parents grieving for their children to afford memorial headstones.
 This is directly connected with the Wave of light candle lit event that takes place every year in October at 6:45pm This year £300 was raised which will be donated to a charity Rocky’s Feet -.
 We were proud to be the sponsor of this event, and we will continue to do so as it grows through the years.
 It is such a comfort to so many people to remember their children.